Pennsylvania liquor license and insurance requirements

 The license transfer fee is $550 for place-to-place, $650 for person-to-person, and $700 for a change of person and place.

-All of these transfers are subject to license quotas, so licenses cannot be transferred between counties as a general rule.
+These transfers are subject to license quotas, so transferring licenses between counties isn’t allowed as a general rule.

 Pennsylvania has established the Responsible Alcohol Management Program (RAMP) to ensure every licensee and their employees understand and employ responsible alcohol management practices.

-RAMP’s two core training programs are Owner/Management training and Server/Seller Training.
+RAMP’s two core training programs are Owner/Management and Server/Seller Training.

 New managers must complete RAMP training within 180 days of approval of the appointment by the PLCB, and servers/sellers must be RAMP trained within six months of being hired.
 RAMP certification is valid for two years.